Trump on Irma: 'We've never seen anything like this'

 Long made clear that residents living in the hardest-hit areas who decided to stay in their homes despite evacuation warnings will likely not receive immediate aid from federal first responders.

-And for those in the Keys: "You're on your own until we can actually get in there, and it's safe for our teams to support local and state efforts," Long said.
-"The message has been clear -- the Keys are going to be impacted, there is no safe area within the Keys, and you put your life in your own hands by not evacuating."
+Referring to people in the Florida Keys who don't plan to evacuate, Long said, "You're on your own until we can actually get in there, and it's safe for our teams to support local and state efforts."

+He added, "there is no safe area within the Keys, and you put your life in your own hands by not evacuating."

 Disaster relief money